Do you suffer from travel anxiety?

-5. Bologna’s Hidden Canals
+Bologna’s Hidden Canals

 The image – that I mistakingly took to be Venice – depicted a flowing canal flanked by colourful houses.
 Perplexed as I walked Bologna’s streets, not a canal in sight, I stopped to do some research.
 ‘Discover Bologna’s Hidden Canals,’ was the title of the first article that I stumbled across.

 Thanks to the handy article, I discovered that the majority of Bologna’s thriving canal network was sadly filled in over two centuries ago.
 Yet with some still remaining, these canals form one of the most beautiful parts of Bologna; and is an area certainly worth exploring.

 Here – and much to my delight – I discovered that the group were in fact looking excitedly through a small window.
 Reading the plaque next to it, it transpired that this recently ‘unbricked’ medieval peephole provided a tantalising glimpse into Bologna’s canal past.

 Having spent my twenties studiously refining my tastebuds so that I might enjoy Tuscan reds, aged cheese, cured spicy sausages and smooth balsamic vinegars, I had entered my thirties confident in my ability to appreciate all that Bologna had to offer.

 A small selection of my favourite spots are listed below, although this is a place where finding a delicious dinner isn’t difficult.

 The Bolognese Myth

 Contrary to popular belief, and despite its name, Bologna is not home to the British favourite: spaghetti bolognese.

 The traditional dish of this Emilia- Romagna region is in fact the meat focused recipe of ragù.
 Steaming piles of fresh tagliatelle (not the wheat based spaghetti found in southern Italy) are layered with slow cooked mince, onion, pancetta, carrots and lashings of milk and wine.

 When planning things to do in Bologna, finding what you believe to be a traditional ‘bolognese’ is therefore perhaps something to scratch off your list.

-Suggested Places to Eat in Bologna
+Best Places to Eat in Bologna:

 1. Osteria dell’ Orsa (budget friendly)

 Owing this find entirely to my Lonely Planet guide, Osteria dell’ Orsa was the dining highlight of my trip.
 Selecting it as my chosen location for my birthday lunch, Osteria dell’ Orsa offers €10 plates of ragù, washed down with €3 glasses of wine or beer.

 Eager to give our digestive systems a break from our cheese and meat based diet, we went in search of a lighter meal.
-Located just off Piazza Maggiore, Botanica Lab is a plant based haven, offering delicious vegan dishes.
+Located just off Piazza Maggiore, Botanica Lab is a plant-based haven, offering delicious vegan dishes.
 Well and truly in ragù territory, this restaurant stands its ground with equally satisfying and locally sourced dishes.

-With the sun setting, the lamps lining the narrow medieval streets flickered on as we strolled the passageways of the city’s Quadrilatero.
+With the sun setting, the lamps lining the narrow medieval streets flickered as we strolled the passageways of the city’s Quadrilatero.
 These small alleyways, which lead from the Piazza Maggiore, form the epicentre of the foodie scene in Bologna.